Wednesday, December 30, 2020

 shivers a rain of pleasures

-through a lack of my secrecy.
+down through the lack of my secrecy.

-her whispers write crescents of music.
+her whispers

-within our love, its scale of hourglasses,
+astride our scale of hourglasses,

 nocturnes or sun-burnished,

-seasons that sprout or sink,
+across seasons which sprout or sink,

 aloft or wept, rough-clad or satin,

-i need not search
+i need not search,

-for she enfolds with wings.
+for she enfolds me with wings.

 sculptress of my muscles,